carlostrub/backgammon/README.md

 ```
 ### Design Philosophy
 This library is designed to offer completely stateless game functions.
 This means that it
-should be easy to implement wrappers using this library in combination with some database to
+should be easy to implement wrappers using this library in combination with some databases to
 store the game state.

 ### Discussions and Support